 Their home will be installed with a smoke detector that transmits a signal to a strobe light, located in the bedroom, and a vibrating pad that can be positioned under a pillow or mattress.

-Although alert systems are high tech, Tania insists they are simple to use and hearing therapists can help every step of the way.
+Although alert systems are high tech, Tracy insists they are simple to use and hearing therapists can help every step of the way.
 “We always set the system up for people and make sure they’re confident using it.”

 The benefit of this type of system for people with a hearing impairment is that it enables them to live safely and independently in their home.